 On the Michigan side, the interdisciplinary faculty group includes researchers based in the SPH, UMMS, SNRE, LS&A, and ISR.
 This three-year research collaboration was consolidated at a research symposium held in August 07-09, 2013, at the Fiocruz campus, in Rio de Janeiro, Brazil.
 A summary report of the symposium can be downloaded here (PDF).

 LACS is now overseeing pilot fund to support research in the identified areas.
-If you are interested in learning more about this collaboration, please contact LACS at email@example.com.
+If you are interested in learning more about this collaboration, please contact Bebete Martins at firstname.lastname@example.org.